junglesta/speak/_posts/2017-04-26-agreed-hallucination.md

 go: read
 ---

-It’s just that when we agree about our hallucinations, that’s what we call ‘reality
+It’s just that when we agree about our hallucinations, that’s what we call reality.